richardcyrus/fm-faq-accordion-card/README.md

 ## Acknowledgments

-[@LadyMarian](https://www.frontendmentor.io/profile/LadyMarian) - Her markup for the mobile image provided the inspiration for my implementation.
+[@LadyMarian](https://www.frontendmentor.io/profile/LadyMarian) - Her markup for the images provided the inspiration for my implementation.